 Tiffany received her B.S. in Community Health from the University of Illinois at Urbana-Champaign in 2014.
-Tiffany is currently in her 4th year of the doctoral program in Kinesiology & Community Health.
+Tiffany is currently in her 5th year of the doctoral program.
 She is interested in developing interventions that enhance self-regulation of physical activity maintenance.

-Dan received his B.S. in Psychology from the University of Illinois at Urbana-Champaign in 2012 and his M.A. in Counseling Psychology with a Specialization in Sport and Health Psychology from the Adler University in Chicago, IL in 2014.
-Dan is a provisionally licensed professional counselor in the state of IL and is currently in his 4th year of the doctoral program in Kinesiology & Community Health.
+Dan received his B.S. in Psychology from the University of Illinois at Urbana-Champaign in 2012 and his M.A. in Counseling Psychology with a specialization in Sport and Health Psychology from the Adler University in Chicago in 2014.
+Dan is a provisionally licensed professional counselor in the state of Illinois and is currently in his 5th year of the doctoral program.
 His research interests are in the areas of technology-driven physical activity interventions and cognitive functioning among those with prolonged symptoms of concussion, acquired brain injury, and mTBI.

 Jonathan North received his B.S. in Community Health from the University of Illinois at Urbana-Champaign in 2015.
-Jonathan is currently in his first year as a doctoral student in the Kinesiology & Community Health department.
-His research interests focus on agility and dynamic movement as they relate to injury prevention and cognitive function.
+Jonathan is currently in his 2nd year as a doctoral student and his research interests focus on agility and dynamic movement as they relate to injury prevention and cognitive function.

 Madhura Phansikar received her B.A. in Psychology from St. Xavier’s College Mumbai, India in 2015 and her M.A. in Applied Psychology from the University of Mumbai in 2017.
-Madhura is currently in her first year as a doctoral student in the Kinesiology & Community Health department.
+Madhura is currently in her 2nd year as a doctoral student.
 Her research interests focus on individualized physical activity interventions that promote self-regulatory behaviors.